ccp-eva/bead-dispenser/README.md

 - [Documentation](https://learn.adafruit.com/adafruit-motor-shield-v2-for-arduino/install-headers)
 - [Guide](https://learn.adafruit.com/adafruit-motor-shield-v2-for-arduino/install-headers#installing-with-stacking-headers-405903-16)

-- Place the Shield stacking headers on the Adafruit shield (terminals are optional for this setup) and solder them at the bottom of it.
+- Place the Shield stacking headers on the Adafruit shield (terminals are optional for this setup) and solder them its bottom
 - You may need to buy stacking headers as the Adafruit shield does not come with them (it did actually for our case)

 <p align="middle">
   <img src="assets/stacking-headers.png" width="200" />
   <img src="assets/soldering-motor-shield.png" width="200" /><br>
-  Soldering stacking headers to the Motorshield (they may come pre-solderd for Motor Shield v.2.3)
+  Soldering stacking headers to the Motorshield (they may come pre-soldered for Motor Shield v.2.3)
 </p>

 ### Wiring the Stepper Motor on the Adafruit Shield

 #### Check which coils make a pair

-Either use a Multimeter and figure out the two wires having the lowest resistance, those make a coil pair.
-If you do not have a Multimeter, connect their wire tips: Now turn the stepper motor: If the rotation resistance is high, then the two cables belong together (i.e., making a coil pair).
+Either use a Multimeter and figure out the two wires having the lowest resistance; those make a coil pair.
+If you do not have a Multimeter, connect their wire tips: Now turn the stepper motor: If the rotation resistance is high, the two cables belong together (i.e., making a coil pair).

 #### Connect the Motor to the Shield